Remuda

-A remuda is a herd of horses that ranch hands select their mounts from.
-The word is of Spanish derivation, for 'remount' i.e. "change of horses" and is commonly used in the American West.
+A remuda is a horse herd from which ranch-hands select their mounts.
+The word is of Spanish derivation, meaning 'remount', i.e.: "change of horses", and is in common use in the American West.

 The person in charge of the remuda is generally known as a wrangler.
-He provided spare horses during roundup, when cowboys changed mounts 3-4 times a day.
+The wrangler provides spare horses during roundup, when cowboys change mounts three to four times a day.

 Necessity

 West of the Mississippi River, ranches are larger in acreage than are the farms to the east.
 Historically, cattle grazed, mostly unattended, on the open range before being rounded up and driven to market.

 In present times in early summer, cattle are released onto U.S. Forest Service or Bureau of Land Management lands, where the rancher pays the U.S. government for a lease, often of multiple sections of land.
 Most public land is still open range, unfenced or minimally fenced.
 Cattle are still rounded up and brought in off the range in the late summer and fall, with breeding stock sorted and moved to winter pasture, and animals for sale selected for shipping to feedlots.